7Ji/amlogic-s9xxx-archlinuxarm/README.md

 ## Information

 **Please only use the image provided in this project as live environment to install another ArchLinuxARM with pacstrap, not as your daily driver.
 A pre-defined ArchLinux is never an ArchLinux experience intended.
-I've made some decisions on configuration and packages to make the image bootable, these are probably not what you really want for your system.
-Refer to the [installation guide on my blog][alarm guide on blog] for how to install in Arch way.**
+I've made some decisions on configuration and packages to make the image bootable, these are probably not what you really want for your system.**

-[alarm guide on blog]: https://7ji.github.io/embedded/2022/11/08/alarm-install.html

 ## Installation